Risks for lung cancer

 Radon

-Radon is a colourless, odourless, tasteless gas that comes from the natural breakdown of uranium in rocks and soil.
-In the outdoors, radon gas is diluted by fresh air, so it is not usually a concern.
-But radon can seep into buildings through dirt floors or cracks in the foundations.
+Radon is a colourless, odourless and tasteless gas that comes from the natural breakdown of uranium in rocks and soil.
+Radon can seep into buildings through dirt floors or cracks in the foundations.
 It may reach unsafe levels in enclosed, poorly ventilated spaces.
-Breathing in radon gas can damage cells that line the lungs.

 Radon exposure increases the risk for lung cancer.
-Radon is the leading cause of lung cancer in non-smokers and the second leading cause of lung cancer in smokers.
+Radon is the leading risk factor for lung cancer in people who don’t smoke and the second leading risk factor for lung cancer in people who smoke.

 Asbestos

 Asbestos is the name of a group of minerals that occur naturally.
-It can be separated into long, thin fibres that are very fine.
-When someone breathes in these fibres, they can get trapped in the lungs.
+Asbestos can be separated into long, thin fibres that are very fine.
+If these fibres are breathed in, they can make their way into the smallest airways of the lung.

-Occupational exposure to the following chemicals increases the risk for lung cancer:
+Coming into contact with the following chemicals at work increases the risk of lung cancer:

 • arsenic and inorganic arsenic compounds